oonap0oo/QB64-projects/README.md

 The code: [flyers6.bas](flyers6.bas)

 The images of a balloon seem to appear small in the background and grow in size as they fly nearer.
 When a balloon reaches full size they fade out.
-Balloons that have fadded out or left the screen edge are respawned and start in the background again.
+Balloons that have faded out or left the screen edge are respawned and start in the background again.

 A still screencapture of the animation in progress: